-In 2006, Beyonce needed to shed some pounds really fast for her part in the Dreamgirls movie.
-She resorted to a liquid diet fast, commonly known as the Master Cleans diet, Lemonade diet or the Lemonade Fast.
-And the results were great, as Beyonce followed the diet for 14 days and managed to lose 20 pounds.
+In 2006, Beyoncé needed to shed some pounds really fast for her part in the Dreamgirls movie.
+She resorted to a liquid diet fast, commonly known as the Master Cleanse diet, Lemonade diet, or the Lemonade Fast.
+And the results were great, as Beyoncé followed the diet for 14 days and managed to lose 20 pounds.
 So let’s see what this diet is all about and whether it’s worth following it or not.

-Developed in the 40’s by Stanley Burrows, the Master Cleanse diet was initially a detox and fast diet, created to cleanse your body.
+Developed in the 40s by Stanley Burrows, the Master Cleanse diet was initially a detox and fast diet created to cleanse your body.
 Now, as you can see it’s also used as a weight-loss plan.
-Besides Beyonce, many other celebrities followed this diet, such as Angelina Jolie, Gwyneth Paltrow, Jared Leto and Denzel Washington.
+Besides Beyoncé, many other celebrities, such as Angelina Jolie, Gwyneth Paltrow, Jared Leto, and Denzel Washington, followed this diet.

 The Lemon diet is quite harsh since it only allows you to drink a liquid concoction without eating any solid food for 10 to 14 days.
 A liquid diet with about 600-700 daily calories will inevitably make you lose weight.

 Master Cleanse diet rules

 The “lemonade” you’re supposed to have at least 6 servings a day can be made from the following ingredients: 10 ounces of filtered water, 2 tablespoons of fresh lemon juice, 2 tablespoons of grade-B maple syrup and 1/10 teaspoon of cayenne pepper.

 Other than this drink you can do a salt water flush in the morning using a quart of water with 2 teaspoons of salt and drink an herbal laxative tea in the evening if needed.

 When the diet is over, it’s recommended you go back to regular food progressively.
 Start with light foods like soups, vegetables, and fruits, then gradually add other foods you usually eat.